ibm-cloud-docs/power-iaas/global-replication-service.md

 {: #pricing-GRS}

 Global Replication Service involves duplication of storage volumes across sites.
 The replication enabled volumes are charged based on following two components:
+- Volume infrastructure cost
+- Replication capability cost

+There are two scenarios that explains how the volume infrastructure cost and replication capability cost are calculated:
 - When both primary and secondary sites are up, and running
-- When one site is up, and running
+- When there is one site failure

-### Pricing details when both sites are up, and running
+### Pricing details when both sites are up
 {: #pricing-both-sites-up}

 The pricing details when both primary and secondary sites are up, and running is calculated as follows:
 - Volume infrastructure cost: When you create a replication of disk of size `X GB` on the primary site, a disk space of `2X GB` from the primary site is charged based on your tier selection.
 No charges are applicable for auxiliary volumes from the mapped replication site.
 - Replication capability cost: You are charged `$Y/GB` for the `X GB` of the disk that is replicated from the primary site through a new part number `GLOBAL_REPLICATION_STORAGE_GIGABYTE_HOURS`.

-### Pricing details when one site is down
+### Pricing details when there is one site failure
 {: #pricing-one-site-down}

-Consider a scenario where the site 1 is down, and site 2 is up and running then metering is possible from site 2 and vice versa.
+Consider a scenario where there is one site (site 1) failure due to a catastrophe, and the other site (site 2) is up and running then metering is possible from site 2 and vice versa.
 The pricing details for site 2 are calculated as follows:
 - Volume infrastructure cost:
     - When you create a replication of disk of size `X GB` on the site 2, a disk space of `2X GB` from the site 2 is charged based on your tier selection.
     - When site 1 is down, auxiliary volumes are charged for a double size, as you do not pay for corresponding primary volumes on site 1.
 - Replication capability cost:  You do not pay any charge for any replication-enabled volume in the site 2 when the site 1 is down.